Nintails-TF/tabula-rasa/tabula-rasa/01_Professional/Open University/B329 - Leadership in a changing world/Week 3.md

 *What is populism, how are populist movements lead, and what is the impact of populism in our world?*

-**Populism:** *Describes a political approach or ideology that frames problems as a struggle between the people/average (portraited as virtuous) against against the elite/establishment (Depicted as being corrupt and self-serving).*
+**Populism:** *Describes a political approach or ideology that frames problems as a struggle between the people/average (portraited as virtuous) against the elite/establishment (Depicted as being corrupt and self-serving).*

 In essence, people want to believe in a leader or person who will change things for the better for them or their families/communities.
 The danger is that populism can be used to promote harmful ideologies - racism, sexism, xenophobia, etc.